 To help make changing configurations seamless, you can leverage tools such as

-automatically switch between configurations when you switch working directories.
+between configurations when you switch working directories.
+One way to

-One way of accomplishing this would be to set the necessary environment
+accomplish this is to set the necessary environment variables (like

-To list the configurations in your Cloud SDK installation, run
+To list the configurations in your gcloud CLI installation, run

 gcloud config configurations list: